jezza711/ucas-portal/README.md

 - Columns: `UCAS Code`, `Group Name`, `Email`, `Created At`, `Updated At`, `Email Last Sent At`.
 - Every `/randomise`, webhook, or manual email send updates a single row (upserted on UCAS code).
-- CSV uploads and server start trigger a full sheet refresh so the Google Sheet always matches the SQLite database.
+- Server start triggers a full sheet refresh so the Google Sheet always matches the SQLite database.

 > **Heads-up:** A bulk refresh overwrites the entire tab, so use a dedicated sheet/tab for this integration.